leezer3/OpenBVE-Documentation-Hugo/content/en/routes/csv/_index.md

 {{% /command %}}
 This is a more complex way of specifying track positions for use in conjunction with Options.UnitOfLength.
 Each of the *Part<sub>i</sub>* is a [strict]({{< ref "/information/numberformats/_index.md" >}}) floating-point number. *Part<sub>1</sub>* will be multiplied with *Factor<sub>1</sub>*, *Part<sub>2</sub>* with *Factor<sub>2</sub>*, and so on, then all products are added together to form the final track position.
 This track position must be non-negative.
 The parts are separated by colons (U+003A).
 Please consult Options.UnitOfLength for further information on how to define the factors.

 Wherever arguments in commands represent lengths, they can also be entered using the colon notation.
-These cases are highlighted in green in the following.
+These cases are highlighted in <font color="green">green</font> in the following.

 When *n* units are defined via Options.UnitOfLength, but fewer parameters are given using the colon notation, the parameters are right-associative, meaning, the parameters on the left are those which are skipped.
 Therefore, each of the following lengths are equivalent: *0:0:2*, *0:2*, and *2*.